New chronology (Fomenko): Reception

 Critics have accused Fomenko of altering the data to improve the fit with his ideas and have noted that he violates a key rule of statistics by selecting matches from the historical record which support his chronology, while ignoring those which do not, creating artificial, better-than-chance correlations, and that these practices undermine Fomenko's statistical arguments.
 The new chronology was given a comprehensive critical analysis in a round table on "The 'Myths' of New Chronology" chaired by the dean of the department of history of Moscow State University in December 1999.
 One of the participants in that round table, the distinguished Russian archaeologist, Valentin Yanin, compared Fomenko's work to "the sleight of hand trickery of a David Copperfield".
-Linguist Andrey Zaliznyak argued that by using the Fomenko's approaches one can "prove" any historical correspondence, for example, between Ancient Egyptian pharaohs and French kings.
+Russian linguist Andrey Zaliznyak has extensively criticised Fomenko's arbitrary approach to historical language data and pointed out various linguistic implausibilities arising from his alternative history.

 James Billington, formerly professor of Russian history at Harvard and Princeton and the Librarian of Congress from 1987 to 2015 placed Fomenko's work within the context of the political movement of Eurasianism, which sought to tie Russian history closely to that of its Asian neighbors.
 Billington describes Fomenko as ascribing the belief in past hostility between Russia and the Mongols to the influence of Western historians.
 Thus, by Fomenko's chronology, "Russia and Turkey are parts of a previously single empire."
 A French reviewer of Billington's book noted approvingly his concern with the phantasmagorical conceptions of Fomenko about the global "new chronology".

 H.G. van Bueren, professor emeritus of astronomy at the University of Utrecht, concluded his scathing review of Fomenko's work on the application of mathematics and astronomy to historical data as follows:

 In September 2020, major Russian politician and academician of the Russian Academy of Sciences Sergey Glazyev publicly proposed Fomenko's New Chronology as a "reliable support for the formation of modern ideology that consolidates Russian society":

 Convergence of methods in archaeological dating

-While Fomenko rejects commonly accepted dating methods, most archaeologists, conservators and other scientists make extensive use of such techniques which are expected to have been rigorously examined and refined during decades of use.
+While Fomenko rejects commonly accepted dating methods, most archaeologists, conservators, and other scientists make extensive use of such techniques, which are expected to have been rigorously examined and refined during decades of use.

 In the specific case of dendrochronology, Fomenko claims that this fails as an absolute dating method because of gaps in the record.
 Independent dendrochronological sequences beginning with living trees from various parts of North America and Europe extend back 12,400 years into the past.
 Furthermore, the mutual consistency of these independent dendrochronological sequences has been confirmed by comparing their radiocarbon and dendrochronological ages.
 These and other data have provided a calibration curve for radiocarbon dating whose internal error does not exceed ±163 years over the entire 26,000 years of the curve.

 In fact, archaeologists have developed a fully anchored dendrochronology series going back past 10,000 BCE.
 "The absolutely dated tree-ring chronology now extends back to 12,410 cal BP (10,461 BC)."